mad-lab-fau/mad-gui/README.md

 | `Shift` + `Left Mouse Click` | Add label     | Start a new label directly when setting the end of a label |
 | `Ctrl` + `Left Mouse Click`  | Add label     | Add a single event |

-### Videos

-By clicking on the images below, you will be redirected to YouTube.
-In case you want to follow along on your own machine, check out the section [Download / Installation](#download-installation).
-There you will find information on how to download our GUI and our exemplary data.

 ## Load and display data of any format
 This will need someone who is familiar with Python, who has to develop a plugin of the type `Importer`.
 For more information on how to create plugins, please refer to [Developing Plugins](#developing-plugins).